Source your suppliers

 There should be a separation between the person signing the contract and the person who will have day-to-day responsibility for contract management.
 Most agencies adopt the ‘one-up’ system, where a manager at the next level up signs the contract.

-• a description of the goods or services being supplied
+- a description of the goods, services or works

 Debrief the unsuccessful suppliers